vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/hosts/Remove-VCFCommissionedHost.md

 Remove-VCFCommissionedHost -json (Get-Content -Raw .\samples\hosts\decommissionHostsSpec.json)
 ```

-This example shows how to decommission a set of hosts based on the details provided in the JSON file.
+This example shows how to decommission a list of ESXi hosts using a JSON specification file.

 ???+ example "Sample JSON: Deommission ESXi Host(s)"